oliyh/cljs-webapp-from-scratch/README.md

 ## State management
 - Local ratoms
+- re-frame for next level
 - React state stuff - not available yet with reagent?
-- re-frame for next level

 ## Beyond

-> Are these further articles, will they make it too long?

 - Advanced build for deployment
 - Building a multi-page app